-Norfolk Island pine trees (Araucaria heterophylla) are commonly used as those cute, little houseplant Christmas trees that you can buy around the holidays.
-But then the holidays end and you are left with a seasonally dated living plant.
-But just because your Norfolk pine is no longer needed as a holiday plant doesn’t mean that you need to abandon it in the trash.
+Norfolk Island pine trees (Araucaria heterophylla) are commonly used as those cute, little houseplant Christmas trees that you can buy around the holidays, but then the holidays end and you are left with a seasonally dated, living plant.
+Just because your Norfolk pine is no longer needed as a holiday plant doesn’t mean that you need to abandon it in the trash.
 These plants make wonderful houseplants.
-This leads people to ask how to care for a Norfolk Island pine houseplant?
+This leads people to ask how to care for a Norfolk Island pine houseplant.

 Care of a Norfolk Island Pine Plant

 The second thing to understand about Norfolk pine care indoors is that, being a tropical plant, they need high humidity.
-Paying attention to humidity very important in the winter when humidity normally falls significantly in the house.
+Paying attention to humidity is very important in the winter when indoor humidity normally falls significantly.
 Keeping humidity high around the tree will help it thrive.
 This can be done by either using a pebble tray with water, using a humidifier in the room or weekly misting of the tree.

-Another part of care of a Norfolk Island pine plant is to make sure that they get enough light.
-Norfolk pine trees prefer several hours of direct, bright light, such as the type of light that can be found in a south-facing window.
-But they will also tolerate full indirect, bright light as well.
+Another part of care of a Norfolk Island pine plant is to make sure that the plant get enough light.
+Norfolk pine trees prefer several hours of direct, bright light, such as the type of light that can be found in a south-facing window, but they will also tolerate full indirect, bright light as well.

 Water your Norfolk Island pine when the top of the soil feels dry to the touch.
 Fertilize your Norfolk pine in the spring and summer with a water soluble balanced fertilizer, but you do not need to fertilize in the fall or winter.